Schumi23/ATL-Calendar/site/content/pages/calendar-faq.md

 ### What if I don't have all of the details ready yet?

 You can post it, but make sure you update the listing before the event.
 You can use "TBA" for a start location if you don't know yet where it will start, or if you want to keep it a secret until closer to the event.

-### Can I post events that have fees?

-Yes, but you **must** mention that in the description.
-If you don't, people will assume the event is free.

-### Is my contact info public?

-Only what you want to share.
-You can choose what contact info you want to include on the public listing.
-You aren't required to share any contact info publicly, but we recommend including at least one way for people to contact you — email, phone, or web link.

 ### Do I have to provide my email?